Cheque truncation

-Cheque truncation (check truncation in American English) is a cheque clearance system that involves the digitization of a physical paper cheque into a substitute electronic form for transmission to the paying bank.
-The process of cheque clearance, involving data matching and verification, is done using digital images instead of paper copies.
+Cheque truncation (check truncation in American English, also cheque imaging) is a cheque clearance system which uses the digitization of a physical paper cheque into a substitute electronic form for transmission to the paying bank.
+The process of cheque clearance, involving data matching and verification, is undertaken using digital images instead of paper originals.

 Cheque truncation reduces or eliminates the physical movement of paper cheques and reduces the time and cost of cheque clearance.
 Cheque truncation also offers the potential reduction in settlement periods with the electronic processing of the cheque payment system.

 History

 For cheque clearance, a cheque has to be presented to the drawee bank for payment.
 Originally, this was done by taking the cheque to the drawee bank, but as cheque usage increased, this became cumbersome and banks arranged to meet each day at a central location to exchange cheques and receive payment in money.
 This became known as central clearing.
 Bank customers who received cheques could deposit them at their own bank, who would arrange for the cheque to be forwarded to the drawee bank and the money credited to and debited from the appropriate accounts.
 If a cheque was dishonoured, it would be physically returned to the original bank marked as such.

 This process would take several days, as the cheques had to be transported to the central clearing location, from where they were taken to the payee bank.
 If the cheque was dishonoured, it would be sent back to the bank where the cheque was deposited.
 This is known as the clearing cycle.

 Cheques had to be examined by hand at each stage, which required a large amount of manpower.

 In the 1960s, machine readable codes were added to the bottom of cheques in MICR format, which sped up the clearing and sorting process.
 However, the law in most countries still required cheques to be delivered to the payee bank, and so physical movement of the paper continued.

 Starting in the mid-1990s, some countries started to change their laws to allow "truncation": cheques would be imaged and a digital representation of the cheque would be transmitted to the drawee bank, and the original cheques destroyed.
 The MICR codes and cheque details are normally encoded as text in addition to the image.
 The bank where the cheque was deposited would typically do the truncation and this dramatically decreased the time it took to clear a cheque.
 In some cases, large retailers that received large volumes of cheques would do the truncation.

 Once the cheque has been turned into a digital document, it can be processed through the banking system just like any other electronic payment.